 - If you’re driving, it can go in the glove box.

-We don’t make one, and here’s why.
 The Sven-Saw® is the original folding saw.
 The whole point was to conceal the blade safely within the handle.
 It slides easily in and out of a Duluth Pack while canoeing, which was its first purpose.
 Many people use much lighter-weight gear now.
 We haven’t made a protective sleeve yet, but we’re working on it.
 Check back in January ’21.
 In the meantime, we do have some suggestions:

 First, congratulations!
 You deserve credit for using the saw so much that you actually need to replace the blade!
 We commonly hear from people who use their Sven-Saw® for 20 to 30 years before they need to replace the blade.
 When you finally need a new blade you can:

 If you have an older Sven-Saw® (and you aren’t likely replacing the blade unless you do), that piece that holds the blade to the backbar may look like a rivet is a spring-pin, and you can push it through using a hammer and a nail a bit larger than the diameter of the spring-pin.
 If you stop before it goes all the way through the backbar, you can re-use it easily for the new blade.

-If your Sven-Saw® has a screw and locknut, only tighten the locknut until it touches the backbar … and make sure you put the new blade in with the teeth facing in the right direction!
+If your Sven-Saw® already has a screw and locknut, only tighten the locknut until it touches the backbar … and make sure you put the new blade in with the teeth facing in the right direction!

 We’ve been making the Sven-Saw ® in Minnesota, USA continuously since Richard Swenson invented it in 1961!
 We use all local manufacturers.
 The saws are assembled and shipped from Opportunity Partners, which provides employment to people with disabilities.
 The only part not made in Minnesota is the blade.
 Our blades are made of the finest Swedish steel and crafted in Sweden.

 |Bones/large animals||Yes (and we also sell specific meat blades through the website)|